Question 51·Hard·Central Ideas and Details

 Which choice best states the main idea of the text?

-For main-idea questions, briefly paraphrase the paragraph in 1 sentence that includes the author’s main contrast (often signaled by words like “Yet”).
-Then pick the choice that captures the full scope—both what does not happen in the short term and what does happen over time—and eliminate options that are accurate but too narrow (single detail) or that shift focus away from the paragraph’s overall claim.
+For main-idea questions, paraphrase the passage in one sentence that includes the key contrast (often signaled by words like “Yet”).
+Then choose the option that captures the full scope—both what does not happen immediately and what does happen over time—and eliminate options that are true but too narrow (single-detail summaries) or that shift the focus to a supporting point (like a comment about study methods).

 Hints